cdvelop/devtui/docs/issues/REGISTER.md

 ### LOW RISK FACTORS:
 - DisplayHandlers are the simplest handler type (no configuration options)
 - Change affects only the registration API, not runtime behavior
-- Similar pattern already proven successful with `RegisterHandlerWriter`
+- Similar pattern already proven successful with `RegisterHandlerLogger`
 - No functional capability loss, only API simplification

 ### BACKWARD COMPATIBILITY: